 Note: Restrict Robots.txt on the remote server.
 Just in case during outside testing.
 More on that next.

 Step 7.
 We set up Security Groups to limit inbound 3389 traffic to the RDP server, and then restrict outbound of the RDP server to specific IPs of the remote Linux Server.
-We take is to an extra step of using a DNS security proxy to lockdown all traffic on outbound port 80/443.
+We tighten down even more by using a DNS security proxy to lockdown all traffic on outbound port 80/443.
 In fact, you really don’t need 80.
-Just: 443, 8080, 53 UDP, 3306 for RDS Projects.
+Just: 443, 8080, 53 UDP, and 3306 for RDS Projects.

 Inbound on the remote Linux server we do the same.
-Inbound is only from the RDP server, and outbound is usually restricted.
+Inbound is only from the RDP server, and outbound is usually restricted to only ports required.

 Step 8.
 GIT – We set up GIT on the Linux Development server, and depending on the project, we use either AWS CodeCommit or Beanstalkapp.
 AWS CodeCOmmit is limited as it has no IP filter.
 Meaning anyone with your keys will have read access.
 Whereas BSA can restrict on keys and IP.